mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-batch.md

 tags: [google, batch, gcp, compute environment]
 ---

-!!! warning
-    Tower Google Cloud Batch support is in Beta — more features will be added as Nextflow GCB support is enhanced over time.

 This guide assumes you have an existing Google Cloud account.
 Sign-up for a free account [here](https://cloud.google.com/).

 Tower provides integration to Google Cloud via the [Batch API](https://cloud.google.com/batch/docs/reference/rest).